puppetlabs/iac/_posts/2021-01-15-status-update.md

 The Cloud CI provisioning service is nearing it's first v1.0.0 release.
 We have begun to tidy up a couple of loose ends for the initial version.
-Although we have over 35 of the IAC supported modules using the service, some of our more complex modules are still not ported.
+We now have 35 of 47 the IAC supported [modules](https://puppetlabs.github.io/iac/modules/) using the service, only the most complex modules are still not ported, and will require more investment in supporting their additional needs.
 The future will bring a couple of improvement that will allow us to port a couple more modules (multi-node testing) and ease the module release process(automated module release preparation).